Northern Territory reform

 - 10-Year Generational Strategy for Children and Families in the NT (Generational Strategy)

-- NT Coordinated Investment Framework (CIF).
+The Tripartite Forum also provided consultation on the NT Coordinated Investment Framework (CIF).

-This work supports other national reforms to help children and families, including:
+These documents also support other national reforms to help children and families, including:

 - Safe and Supported: the National Framework for Protecting Australia’s Children 2021-2031